Mysteryy/PythonCodingChallenges/README.md

 Note that many challenge questions are often common and can be found in multiple sources, thus they are not usually unique to a given platform.

+Due to a variety of sources, naming conventions and code structure may vary between solutions.
+This is to fit within the constraints of each platform.
+For example, class-based solutions vs module-based solutions, and using camelCase vs snake_case.

 ---

 ## Approach